simonw/db-to-sqlite/README.md

     Options:
       --version                     Show the version and exit.
       --all                         Detect and copy all tables
-      --table TEXT                  Name of table to save the results (and copy) --skip TEXT                   When using --all skip these tables --redact TEXT...              (table, column) pairs to redact with *** --sql TEXT                    Optional SQL query to run --pk TEXT                     Optional column to use as a primary key --index-fks / --no-index-fks  Should foreign keys have indexes?
+      --table TEXT                  Specific tables to copy
+      --skip TEXT                   When using --all skip these tables --redact TEXT...              (table, column) pairs to redact with *** --sql TEXT                    Optional SQL query to run --output TEXT                 Table in which to save --sql query results --pk TEXT                     Optional column to use as a primary key --index-fks / --no-index-fks  Should foreign keys have indexes?
 Default on -p, --progress                Show progress bar